darthmonkey2004/sudokusolver/README.md

 # sudokusolver
-Sudoku solver in python3 - In progress
+Sudoku solver in python3
+reads a puzzle in pdf format and solves it. usage - sudokusolver /path/to/puzzle.pdf

+required modules:
+  pickle
+  subprocess
+  cv2
+  numpy
+  os